Cayyus/Riger-bot/README.md

 - Get an overview of an user
 - See information about a specific role and who their members are in a neat, paged format
 - Play a coins game and try to get the most coins

+## Work in Progress
-- Trivia quizzes and leaderboard (in progress)
+- Trivia quizzes and leaderboard
 - Build embeds
 - Play a cool farm minigame